 She didn’t know what to make of Jewels’ outburst.
 How could someone be proud that their Breath had been stolen from them as a child, then fed to a greedy Returned?
 It seemed ridiculous.

-Yet, she didn’t think that Jewels had simply been making things up.
-The woman’s tone, the way she’d spat out the words, seemed to indicate that she was being honest with her feelings.
+Yet, Vivenna didn’t think that Jewels had been lying about her feelings.
+The woman’s tone, the way she’d spat out the words, seemed to indicate that she was being honest.
 She’d obviously thought about these things before.
 Had she, perhaps, had to rationalize them inside of her?

 Or, maybe, had she been forced to defend herself against Idrians before?